Science Ninja Team Gatchaman: Nikkatsu film

-Nikkatsu Studios produced a live-action version of Gatchaman for Japan, which was released in August 24 2013, starring Tori Matsuzaka, Go Ayano, Ayame Goriki, Tatsyomi Hamada, and Ryohei Suzuki.
+Nikkatsu Studios produced a live-action version of Gatchaman for Japan, which was released on August 24, 2013, starring Tori Matsuzaka, Go Ayano, Ayame Goriki, Tatsyomi Hamada, and Ryohei Suzuki.

 American live-action film

 It was announced at San Diego Comic-Con in July 2019 that Joe and Anthony Russo are producing a live-action Battle of the Planets film through their production company, AGBO Studios with the possibility of directing.